 We don’t just provide motorcycle insurance – we also provide specialist moped and scooter insurance cover.
-Whatever make or model you may ride, you’ll want to ensure that you have the best moped insurance cover for your requirements, and that you are fully protected by an insurer you can trust.
+Whatever make or model you may ride, we make sure that you have the best cover for your requirements and that you are fully protected by an insurer you can trust.

-- Getting a quote for moped insurance is easy with Bennetts – we’ll do the legwork to find you the best premium for your requirements.
+Getting a moped insurance quote is easy with Bennetts – we’ll do the legwork to find you the best premium for your requirements from our panel.

-- Simply complete our online form for an instant quote, or call our dedicated UK-based call centre on 0800 107 7990, who are on hand 24 hours a day, seven days a week to find the best deal for you.
+Simply complete our online form for an instant quote, or call our dedicated UK-based call centre on 0800 107 7990, who are on hand 24 hours a day, seven days a week to find our best deal for you.

 Some mopeds come with gears, some are ‘twist and go’, although the most famous moped of all time – the legendary Honda Super Cub had gears.
-Built by Honda in 1958, the Super Cub is the most produced vehicle in history and over 60,000,000 have been made to date.
+Built by Honda in 1958, the Super Cub is the most popular motor vehicle ever built.
 It is almost impossible to find anyone involved in motorcycling who hasn’t ridden a Cub and nearly every racer or bike enthusiast learnt to ride by thrashing a Cub around a muddy field when they were too young to venture onto the road.

 The mounting of the engine, which is usually combined with the rear swingarm or located below the rider’s seat, allows this unique kind of frame design.

 Despite scooters being recorded as existing before 1914, most generally regard the Vespa as the first ‘scooter for the masses’.
 Launched in 1946, the Piaggio Vespa (which means wasp in Italian, a reference to the noise the two-stroke motor made) brought scootering to Europe and with the Innocenti Lambretta following a year later, a whole craze was started – one that continues to this day.